Cool Kitchen Gadgets, Products & Books

 1. Do you find mincing garlic and ginger tedious?
 I do and that is why I absolutely love this ceramic garlic grater set.
 It's hand made and comes with a garlic peeler, gathering brush, display stand.
 Works great for turmeric and ginger too!

 2. Have you ever wanted to make a pot of coffee and discovered you are out of filters?
-I use this zero waste reusable coffee filter and never have that problem!
+I use a zero waste cloth reusable coffee filter made from hemp and cotton and never have that problem!
 Saves money too!
+Choose from cone style reusable coffee filter or basket style reusable coffee filter.

 3. And another way to eliminate paper towel usage - dry your fruits and veggies on these produce drying mats.
 I have three of them and never have to use paper towels anymore.
 Machine washable.